-4 Direct arguments for the thesis:
+Direct arguments for the thesis:

-- (A) The universal well-ordering in turn orders well all partial results, each of which is some logic.
-Consequently, the concept of universal logic means not only: - (A.1) A single universal and even logical mathematical order of all, but furthermore: - (A.2) A derivative, single, and universal order of all logics as a consecutive series of stages ordered into the single universal logic or order.
+(A) The universal well-ordering in turn orders well all partial results, each of which is some logic.
+Consequently, the concept of universal logic means not only.

+(A.1) A single universal and even logical mathematical order of all, but furthermore;

+(A.2) A derivative, single and universal order of all logics as a consecutive series of stages to the single universal logic or order.

-- (B) Consequently, the series of all logics turns out to be well-ordered.
-Even more, the quantity of quantum information can serve as a measure of "distance between two logics".
-The space of logics can be ordered in the distance of quantum information. - (C)The distance between any two logics can be measured by the quantity of quantum information.
+(B) Consequently, the series of all logics turns out to be well-ordered.
+Even more, the quantity of quantum information can serve as a measure between two logics.
+The space of logics can be ordered in the distance of quantum information.

+(C) The distance between any two logics can be measured by the quantity of quantum information.
 However any value of quantum information is a wave function: This means that a state of some quantum system corresponds to any two logics.
-Consequently, the state of anything in the sense of quantum mechanics is the distance of two orderings as logics of it. - (D) Any logic is unambiguously determined by both: - (D.1) The information distance from the coherent state (the absolute future), and - (D.2) The single well-ordering (the absolute past)
+Consequently, the state of anything in the sense of quantum mechanics is the distance of two orderings as logics of it.

+(D) Any logic is unambiguously determined by both:

+(D.2) The single well-ordering (the absolute past).

-The orderings, which underlie the things for any two of the formers, represent a single state of the latter.
-Logic(s) is (are) identical to the world as a space of points and the same space as a vector one.
+The orderings underlie the things for any two of the formers represent a single state of the latter.
+Logic(s) is identical to the world as a space of points and the same space as a vector one.
 That space is the complex Hilbert space underlying quantum mechanics and thus nature according to it.
 The space of all logics turns out to be identical and thus indistinguishable from the space of all things.